Restream/reindexer/readme.md

 - up to 50K queries/sec for queries `SELECT * FROM items WHERE year > 2010 AND name = 'string' AND id IN (....)`
 - up to 20K queries/sec for queries `SELECT * FROM items WHERE year > 2010 AND name = 'string' JOIN subitems ON ...`

-See benchmarking results and more details in [benchmarking section](benchmarks)
+See benchmarking results and more details in [benchmarking repo](https://github.com/Restream/reindexer-benchmarks)

 ### Memory Consumption